lalwanivikas/lalwanivikas.github.io/_posts/2015-11-16-javascript-hangman.md

 A very satisfying project today - hangman game!
 We used to play this a lot when I was a kid and coding it today felt great.
 I gave it a twist by allowing words only related to JavaScript instead of general vocabulary.

-If you are into JavaScript, you will enjoy playing it: [http://vikaslalwani.com/projects/hangman/](http://vikaslalwani.com/projects/hangman/).
+If you are into JavaScript, you will [enjoy playing it](http://vikaslalwani.com/projects/hangman/).

 Key Points:
 ---